-VA is consulting under Section 106 of the NHPA with the New York SHPO, the Seneca Nation of Indians, and the Tonawanda Band of Seneca regarding potential effects of the Proposed Action on historic properties.
-This process is ongoing.
+VA consulted under Section 106 of the NHPA with the New York SHPO, the Seneca Nation of Indians, and the Tonawanda Band of Seneca regarding potential effects of the Proposed Action on historic properties.
+VA determined that the Proposed Action would have no adverse effect on historic properties, and the SHPO concurred with this determination.